adi1985a/API-Python/README.markdown

 ## 📄 Overview

 **Flask ProductManager** is a web application based on **Flask** (Python), designed for managing a product catalog.
 It enables user registration and login (with session support), as well as product management (CRUD) via a web panel and REST API.
 Product and user data are stored in JSON files.
-Project created by Adrian Leśniak.
+Project created by Adrian Lesniak.

 <br>
 <p align="center">